Slingshot-20240/decode-scorer-ios/README.md

 In the left sidebar, navigate to `DECODE (top-level .xcodeproj) > Targets > DECODE > Build Settings > All > Development Team`, single click (select) the line, and press `delete` (`backspace`) on your keyboard.
 Repeat for key `Product Bundle Identifier`

+> ‼️ **NEVER** update your development team or bundle identifier in the Xcode GUI, **only** use the `Config.xcconfig` file to avoid pushing your project-specific configuration to GitHub.

 You're done!
 Head to the `Signing & Capabilities` section on the DECODE target page to make sure your development team and bundle identifier have been set correctly.

 ## Legal